States and federal territories of Malaysia: Creation of Malaysia

 In 1888, Brunei, North Borneo (today Sabah), and Sarawak–all located on the island of Borneo–became British protectorates.
 This was initially a loose arrangement, with the territories not receiving Residents.
 After the Japanese occupation during the Second World War, North Borneo and Sarawak came under direct British control as crown colonies in 1946.
 These territories shared little historical, demographic, or economic connection with Malaya, and also differed significantly from one another.
 Sarawak developed a distinct political identity in the mid-19th century, while Sabah remained only loosely administered.
 Brunei was led by a sultan who was reluctant to join a federation.
 British officials doubted that these territories could survive independently, given their limited development and vulnerability to neighbouring powers, and thus sought to establish a larger union to ease the process of decolonisation.
 However, feeling unable to impose this unilaterally, the British instead worked to secure support from urban elites in North Borneo and Sarawak.

+Ideas for constitutionally linking Britain's various Southeast Asian territories, including the concept of closer links within Borneo or within Malaya, had been on occasion raised since the late 19th century.
+However, such ideas did not receive serious consideration until the end of the Second World War and the growing importance of decolonisation.
+While Singapore was maintained as a naval base, a future merger with Malaya was widely thought optimal.
+One proponent for an even broader federation was the Commissioner-General for Southeast Asia, Malcolm MacDonald, who undertook discussions on the idea as early as 1951.
+He achieved tentative support from the Governors of North Borneo and Sarawak in 1954, and also placed the issue on the agenda of a committee set up that same year to provide a venue for bilateral coordination between Malaya and Singapore.
+Other British officials were less favourable to MacDonald's "grand design".
+While MacDonald ended his term in July 1955, the idea of merger was adopted by Singaporean politicians who continued to seek discussion with Malaya on the concept.
+Views in North Borneo and Sarawak were thought to be slightly but not strongly favourable to a merger, and while it was thought the Sultan of Brunei would be interested in a merger with Malaya, he would be less interested in a merger with the other Bornean territories.

-British authorities were also reluctant to grant Singapore independence on its own, but wished to maintain good relations with its leadership.
+British authorities were reluctant to grant Singapore independence on its own, yet wished to maintain good relations with its leadership.
 Consequently, rather than imposing a decision, Britain aimed to facilitate negotiations among all parties to establish some form of union.
 Malayan politicians, led by Prime Minister Tunku Abdul Rahman, were reluctant to unite Malaya with the ethnically-Chinese dominated Singapore.
 The potential inclusion of North Borneo and Sarawak, both with large non-Chinese populations, helped assuage Malayan concerns about incorporating Singapore.
 Singaporean leaders also acted to show acceptance of special position for Malays, including adopting Malay as its official language and adopting a Malay-language national anthem in 1959.